apollographql/apollo-server/docs/source/schema/schema.md

 }
 ```

 A schema defines a collection of types and the relationships _between_ those types.
 In the example schema above, every `Book` has an `author`, and every `Author` has a list of `books`.
+(FIXME: would it be better to say something like "every `Book` may have an `author`" here to indicate that these are nullable?
+I mean you can query `author` on any `Book` but you may not get a `Book` back.
+Alternatively we could add `!`s to the schema.)
 By defining these type relationships in a unified schema, we enable client developers to see exactly what data is available and request a specific subset of that data with a single optimized query.

 Note that the schema is **not** responsible for defining where data comes from or how it's stored.
 It is entirely implementation-agnostic.

 ## Supported types

 Every type definition in a GraphQL schema belongs to one of the following categories:

+FIXME: This list is inaccurate in a few ways. (a) The Query and Mutation types *are* object types. (b) It doesn't include interface or union types. (c) If you're going to call out Query and Mutation, why not Subscription too (which has a minimal section below)? (c) This page alludes to list types in various places but doesn't actually explain anything about them (though technically they wouldn't go on the list of "kinds of types of schema definitions"). (d) similarly, non-null (`!`) isn't really explained anywhere.

 * [Scalar types](#scalar-types)
 * [Object types](#object-types)